roadwarriorslive/Pipulate/README.rst

 ::

     You gotta pay the Python toll
-    If you want out of Vendor hole.
+    If you want to get out of
+    The Vendor hole.

 I've done this sort of work for a long time, inventing my own systems until I discovered the combination of Google Sheets, Jupyter Notebook and Pandas.
 Once